 Significant decline in participation among 6-12 year olds

 With less participation, there’s less movement.
-Fewer kids are active through sports.
-In 2013, less than one in three children ages 6 to 12 engaged in high-calorie-burning sport or fitness activities three times a week, according to SFIA.(6)
+In 2013, fewer than one in three children ages 6 to 12 engaged in high-calorie-burning sport or fitness activities three times a week, according to SFIA.(6)

 ...And Are Physically Less Active Through Sport